Nandagire Christine Ndiwalana

-Life
+Early life and education

 Nandagire Christine Ndiwalana holds a bachelor's degree in medicine and surgery from Makerere University.
 Previously known as Christine Nandagire, she changed her name to Nandagire Christine Ndiwalana by deed poll in 2018.

 In August 2019 she was announced as the Democratic Party candidate to contest Bukomansimbi North in Bukomansimbi District.
 She subsequently moved to the National Unity Platform.
-After internal disputes split the National Resistance Movement in the area, She defeated the incumbent MP Ruth Katushabe to be elected to Parliament for 2021-26.
+After internal disputes split the National Resistance Movement in the area, she defeated the incumbent MP Ruth Katushabe to be elected to Parliament for 2021-26.